open-contracting/standard-development-handbook/docs/meta/schema_style_guide.rst

 Definitions
 ~~~~~~~~~~~

 The top level of the schema is split between ``properties`` and ``definitions``.
 The latter contains objects that may be re-used, by reference, in multiple locations across the schema.
-Each of these can be thought of as a “Class”, and its name is capitalized accordingly.
+Each of these can be thought of as a "Class", and its name is capitalized accordingly.
 Whenever you consider that an object or structure might be re-used in a different area of the standard, it should be included in ``definitions``.

 Building blocks
 ~~~~~~~~~~~~~~~